-30 Acknowledgements.
+Acknowledgements.
 We are grateful to the people that have contributed to this development: first of all to Georg Nover for his qualified and cordial discussions concerning cell construction details.
 We thank Norbert Schleifer & Volker Fendrich and Robert Hinkes & Volker Feeser for helpful insights into their laboratory materials and methods.
-We are greatly indebted to

-Elke Sorgenicht, forewoman of the mechanical workshop, and her staff for their brilliant technical realization.
-We thank Matthias Lange for his help with flow path issues and Labview programming.
+We are greatly indebted to Elke Sorgenicht, forewoman of the mechanical workshop, and her staff for their brilliant technical realization.
+We will remember Matthias Lange and highly value his input on flow path issues and Labview programming.
 Thanks also go to Martin Kölling and Katja Beier for discussions in the early phase of this project.
-Matthias Halisch and Stephan Kaufhold are acknowledged for providing both sample and characterization of Idaho sandstone, Norbert Schleifer is thanked for providing an aliquot of
+Matthias Halisch and Stephan Kaufhold are acknowledged for providing both samples and characterizations of Idaho sandstone, Norbert Schleifer is thanked for providing an aliquot of Gildehaus sandstone.
+We gratefully acknowledge the reviews of G. Nover and H. Steeb.

-5 Gildehaus sandstone.This study was funded through a grant of the DFG to WB within a Reinhart-Koselleck Project BA 1605/10-1.
+This study was funded through a grant of the DFG to WB within a Reinhart-Koselleck Project BA 1605/10-1.